ShipraGupta16/sqlalchemy-challenge/README.md

 ### Objective:

 This repository is to perform climate analysis on Honolulu, Hawaii.
 The climate analysis is done using SQLAlchemy and Python which is in climate_analysis.ipynb file, and flask web application is built in app.py file and the SQLAlchemy file was provided in hawaii.sqlite.

+In order to run the flask application, use this command: flask run --port 8000

 Technologies used: Python(Numpy, Pandas, Matplotlib), SQLAlchemy (ORM), FLASK